oldmanriver2235/Java-io-Concurrency/README.md

 </quotes>
 ```

 Once the server sends the XML response to the client, the client application should save the XML file to the client's machine.
 The location of where this file is stored is up to you.
+Each time the client gets a response, it should overwrite the existing file.

 ## Additional Information